Cavin6080/Cavin6080/README.md

 App developer
 -------------

 I've been coding since I was in grade 4th.
-I know programming languages like dart, python, c++ Query Languages like SQL, No SQL database(mongo-db) Framework like flutter and django
+I'm currently working on flutter to create cross platform applications.

 * 🌍  I'm based in India